Patient professional reference

 Black and brown skin lesions can be considered as melanocytic neoplasms.
 The essential task is to exclude malignant melanoma.
-See also separate articles Malignant Melanoma of Skin and Skin Biopsy Techniques in General Practice.
-There are excellent photographs of skin lesions on the DermIS and DermNet websites (under 'Document references' 2 and 3 links, below).
+See also the separate Malignant Melanoma of Skin and Skin Biopsy Techniques in General Practice articles.

-- Major features of lesions (2 points each):
+- Major features of lesions (two points each):

 - Change in size.